 "Go ... and make disciples of all the nations, immersing them in the name of the Father and of the Son and of the Holy Spirit," Matthew 28'19.

 And Peter reflected the Lord's command on the Day of Pentecost.
 After explaining to all those present that Jesus was their Messiah, from the scriptures, many responded by asking "what shall we do".
 He responded immediately by saying:

 "Repent, and let every one of you be immersed in the name of Jesus Christ," Acts 2'38.

-From then on thousands of new Believers were immersed and were shepherded through Christ's foundational teachings.
+From then on thousands of new Believers were immersed and discipled in Christ's foundational teachings.

-"... whoever confesses Me before men, him I will also confess before My Father who is in heaven," Matthew 10'32.
+"... whoever confesses Me before men, him I will also confess before My Father who is in heaven," Jesus said (Matthew 10'32).

-When a person hears, believes and obeys the word of Christ, the Holy Spirit confirms in the Believer what Christ has confirmed in heaven.
+When a person hears, believes and obeys the word of Christ by being immersed, the Holy Spirit confirms in them what Christ has confirmed in heaven.